LooDaHu/ARORA_General_-Introduction/Welcome file.md

 After you see a series of OK, our model part is done.

-Note: If you have as
+Note: If you have a drastic change on your model and you meet a weired bug ds

 ## Serializers.py